Richardson High School

 Richardson High School (RHS) is a magnet high school in Richardson, Texas, United States with approximately 2,770 students and a student/teacher ratio of approximately 15:1 in the 2018–2019 school year.
 It is the oldest high school in the Richardson Independent School District (RISD).

 Richardson High School is the flagship high school of the Richardson Independent School District (RISD).
 The school has many magnet programs, such as culinary arts, theater, visual arts, tech theater, communications, robotics, law, science, and computer science.
 The school also has award-winning mock trial, debate, and computer science teams.

 History

-The school, which opened shortly after the first public school in the city was burned down by Ross Inman in 1890, began in a two-room building on Old Pike Road, a street that is now part of Greenville Avenue.
+The school, which opened shortly after the first public school in the city, was burned down by Ross Inman in 1890.
+The fire began in a two-room building on Old Pike Road, a street that is now part of Greenville Avenue.
 A rural school with fewer than 100 students up to 1950, the school opened its present facility in 1961.
 During the period of the late 1950s, RHS shared facilities with Westwood Junior High School on Abrams Road.
 Bill Passmore was principal during this transition into the new facility on Belt Line Road.